Staff Profile

 My first novel WE THAT ARE YOUNG (UK: Galley Beggar Press, 2017) re-imagines Shakespeare's King Lear in contemporary India and was critically acclaimed as 'a masterpiece' (the Spectator).
 It is published in India by Penguin, in the USA by AA Knopf, and is in translation into several languages.

-WE THAT ARE YOUNG won the Desmond Elliott Prize 2018 for the UK's best debut novel, and the Eastern Eye Award for literature.
-It was shortlisted for the Books are My Bag Readers Choice Awards, the Republic of Consciousness Prize, (UK) and the Shakti Bhatt First Book Prize (India), and longlisted for the Jhalak Prize, the Rathbones Folio Prize (UK) and the Prix Jan Michalski, Europe's premier award for a work of world literature.
+WE THAT ARE YOUNG won the Desmond Elliott Prize 2018 for the UK's finest literary debut of the year, and the Eastern Eye Award for literature.
+It was shortlisted for the Books Are My Bag Readers Choice Awards, the Republic of Consciousness Prize, (UK) and the Shakti Bhatt First Book Prize (India), and longlisted for the Jhalak Prize, the Rathbones Folio Prize (UK) and the Prix Jan Michalski, Europe's premier award for a work of world literature.

 It was an Amazon Book of the Month, and Book of the Year in the Sunday Times, Spectator, Guardian (UK), Library Journal (USA) and of the decade in The Hindu (India).
-It was awarded Starred Reviews in Kirkus, Library Journal and Publisher's Weekly (USA).
+It was awarded Starred Reviews in Kirkus, Library Journal and Publisher's Weekly (USA) and was a New York Public Library pick for Book of the Day.

-I have been invited to speak about the novel around the world including at Adelaide Writer's Week, The Jaipur Literature Festival, Lit Cologne, Edinburgh Festival, Hay Festival and Cambridge Literary Festival.
+I have been invited to speak about my writing l around the world including at Ledbury Poetry Festival, Adelaide Writer's Week, Brooklyn Book Festival, The Jaipur Literature Festival, Lit Cologne, Edinburgh Festival, Hay Festival and Cambridge Literary Festival.

-Keynote lectures on WE THAT ARE YOUNG/ Shakespeare and Human Rights/ AFTERMATH
+Selected keynote lectures and masterclasses on WE THAT ARE YOUNG/ Shakespeare and Human Rights/ AFTERMATH

 - 2022: Yale University Humanities Colloquium: Keynote and masterclass